How to call the switch link of multi-language sites in AnQiCMS template?

 Through such a structure, you can present a clear and easy-to-use language switch list on the page, where users can click to jump to the corresponding language site.

-Optimize multilingual site SEO: Hreflang tag
+Optimize the SEO of multilingual websites: Hreflang tag

 {%- languages websites %}